MysteriousJulyMoon/MysteriousJulyMoon/README.md

--**Ability to understand both technical and business aspects** -**He is detail-oriented and has excellent analytical skills** -**An effective communicator in cross-functional teams**
+-**Ability to understand both technical and business aspects** -**He is detail-oriented and has excellent analytical skills** -**An effective communicator in cross-functional teams** **Business Acumen:**
+- Understanding of business operations and strategy
+- Ability to align technical solutions with business goals
+- Market awareness and trend analysis

 ## 📫 Connect With Me